Gene genealogies in haploid populations evolving according to sweepstakes reproduction: Conclusion

 \section{Conclusion}

-Our main results are {\it (i)} continuous-time coalescents derived from population genetic models of sweepstakes reproduction; the coalescents are either the Kingman coalescent, or specific families of the $\delta_{0}$-Beta- or $\delta_{0}$-Poisson-Dirichlet-coalescents (see Appendix~ ~\ref{sec:betapoissondirichlet} for an example of a $\Xi$-coalescent without an atom at zero); {\it (ii)} in contrast to \citep{schweinsberg03} (recall \eqref{eq:14} in Theorem~\ref{thm:Schwthm4}), time in (almost) all our coalescents is measured in units proportional to either $N/\log N$ or $N$ generations (see Appendix~\ref{sec:betapoissondirichlet} for an exception); {\it (iii)} time-changed $\delta_{0}$-Beta- or $\delta_{0}$-Poisson-Dirichlet-coalescents where the time-change is independent of $\alpha$; {\it (iv)} when $\set{\xi^{n,N}}$ is in the domain of attraction of the $\delta_{0}$-Beta$(\gamma, 2-\alpha,\alpha)$-coalescent the $\overline \varrho_{i}^{N}(n) $ are not matched by $\overline \varrho_{i}(n)$ (recall \eqref{eq:functionals}), in particular for small values of $\alpha$; {\it (v)} the $\overline \rho_{i}^{N}(n)$ are broadly similar to $\overline \varrho_{i}^{N}(n) $ for the models considered here.
+Our main results are {\it (i)} continuous-time coalescents derived from population genetic models of sweepstakes reproduction; the coalescents are either the Kingman coalescent, or specific families of the $\delta_{0}$-Beta- or $\delta_{0}$-Poisson-Dirichlet-coalescents (see Appendix~ ~\ref{sec:betapoissondirichlet} for an example of a $\Xi$-coalescent without an atom at zero); {\it (ii)} in contrast to \citep{schweinsberg03} (recall \eqref{eq:14} in Theorem~\ref{thm:Schwthm4}), time in (almost) all our coalescents is measured in units proportional to either $N/\log N$ or $N$ generations (see Appendix~\ref{sec:betapoissondirichlet} for an exception); {\it (iii)} time-changed $\delta_{0}$-Beta- or $\delta_{0}$-Poisson-Dirichlet-coalescents where the time-change is independent of $\alpha$; {\it (iv)} when $\set{\xi^{n,N}}$ is in the domain of attraction of the $\delta_{0}$-Beta$(\gamma, 2-\alpha,\alpha)$-coalescent the $\overline \varrho_{i}^{N}(n) $ are not matched by $\overline \varrho_{i}(n)$ (recall \eqref{eq:functionals}), in particular for small values of $\alpha$; {\it (v)} \breyta{even though $\overline \rho_{i}^{N}(n)$ are broadly similar to $\overline \varrho_{i}^{N}(n) $ for the models considered here, the difference between them may indicate that $\lim_{N\to \infty} \rho_{i}^{(N)} \neq \lim_{N\to \infty} \varrho_{i}^{N}(n)$.}

 We investigate multiple-merger coalescents where the driving measure $\Xi$ is of the form